Authoring Your Own Blueprints

 Instead of restricting the inputs of a blueprint, global values can also be used to suggest possible values for the inputs.
 The values will be shown in a dropdown, but the user can also type in a different value.

-Suggestions only work for string inputs.
+only works for string inputs.

 In the following example, the {{ name }}